 The Internet is quickly becoming the place for highbrow cocktail culture.
-As a group, discussions on the use of rare ingredients, that most bartenders have never heard of, or the nuances of a cocktail created in 1933 is not uncommon and may actually be the norm.
+As a group discussions on the use of rare ingredients, which most bartenders have never heard of, or the nuances of a cocktail created in 1933 is not uncommon and may actually be the norm.
 So, very rarely are discussions of basic drinks brought up.
 Part of the goal of the Art of Drink is to improve bartending, and drinks, as a whole, not just at the elite level.
 This requires that I tackle some of the most basic topics that, theoretically, shouldn't even require discussion.
-But these basic topics do need discussion, because when I go into a bar and order a rum and coke, I really, really shouldn't leave disappointed.
+But these basic topics do need discussion, because when I go into a bar and order a rum and coke, I really shouldn't leave disappointed.
 It's not like I asked for a Ramos Gin Fizz.

 As someone who has spent a lot of time in scientific research, I have come to realize that most research is done on very, very basic principals.
-Scientists never really tackle the big picture, they put the big picture together like a giant jigsaw puzzle.
+Scientists never tackle the big picture; they put the big picture together like a giant jigsaw puzzle.
 Sure, at the end of the day the discoveries and technologies that are made look very impressive, but they are built up upon tens of thousands of very small building blocks.
 Each additional block is an incremental improvement on the previous invention or understanding.
 The same thing can be said about cocktails.

 In the early ages of distillation, we had a base spirit, that probably tasted like crap.
 Then some genius squeezed some fruit juice into it, and voila, the first cocktail.
 Distillation was the hard part, adding juice was the incremental improvement.